digitalepidemiologylab/mini-challenges/tasks/pytorch-dataloader.md

 We use [PyTorch](http://pytorch.org/) extensively for numerous machine learning based solutions internally.
 Hence, we expect at least a basic level of familiarity with [PyTorch](http://pytorch.org/)

-In this task, you are supposed to go through [this tutorial on Data Loading and Processing in PyTorch](http://pytorch.org/tutorials/beginner/data_loading_tutorial.html), and because familiar with the PyTorch [DataLoader](http://pytorch.org/docs/master/data.html#torch.utils.data.DataLoader) class, and implement a custom DataLoader for the PlantVillage Dataset.
+In this task, you are supposed to go through [this tutorial on Data Loading and Processing in PyTorch](http://pytorch.org/tutorials/beginner/data_loading_tutorial.html), and because familiar with the PyTorch [DataLoader](http://pytorch.org/docs/master/data.html#torch.utils.data.DataLoader) and [Dataset](http://pytorch.org/docs/master/data.html#torch.utils.data.Dataset) class, and implement a custom torch `Dataset` class for the PlantVillage Dataset.

 You can download the dataset from the [crowdAI PlantVillage Disease Classification Challenge](https://www.crowdai.org/challenges/plantvillage-disease-classification-challenge).
 And the challenge page has more instructions about the dataset.